open/close all folders

 - Unfortunately, the Light is still in control, just more subtly, and Superboy has trouble even advocating for himself.
 Also, they left the same guy who was brainwashed into being head of security for the evil version as head of the reformed version, instead of getting him some damn therapy.

 - As of season 2, both of them have been cured of this.
 On the other hand, the Light have started making deals with evil alien forces after advertising humanities potential for superpowers, which means lots of homeless people getting kidnapped and shipped off for human experiments to keep invoking this trope anyway.

-- In Fairly OddParents, Fairy's are often hunted, almost always Mr. Crocker going after Timmy's fairies. in The Movie, Abracatastrophe, he succeeds
+- In The Fairly OddParents, Fairies are often hunted, almost always Mr. Crocker going after Timmy's fairies.
+In The Movie, Abracatastrophe, he succeeds

 - A plotline in season 3 of The Legend of Korra involves new airbenders being forcibly conscripted into the Earth Kingdom army.